Mission San Luis Rey

 The Mission architecture is extraordinary.
 Hand carved wooden doors, bright and colorful hand painted walls and murals, the original baptismal font (made by Native Americans) of hand hammered copper, and a mixture of Classical and Baroque reredos are not to be missed.
 The Mission provides guided and self-guided tours, a museum, a gift shop, retreat center, and year-round special events.

-Special Behind the Scenes Tours are regularly available see their website’s event calendar for more information.
-Prices and length of time vary depending on the docent; sign up at the Museum Office or call (760)757-3651, ext.
+Special Behind the Scenes Tours are held regularly at the mission.
+Prices and length of time vary depending on the docent.
+To participate, you can either register online, visit the Museum Office, or call (760)757-3651 ext.
 115.

 Bike to Mission San Luis Rey